Skip to main content

 If you have high blood pressure, it may be time to add more yogurt to your diet.

-Probiotics, the "good" bacteria, are known to benefit the digestive system.
-In a new analysis of the probiotics and blood pressure connection, researchers looked at nine studies involving 543 participants and found that those who consumed probiotics for at least two months had small reductions in both systolic and diastolic blood pressure.
+Probiotics—the "good" bacteria—are known to benefit the digestive system.
+In the research of probiotics and blood pressure connection, researchers looked at nine studies involving 543 participants and found that those who consumed probiotics for at least two months had small reductions in both systolic and diastolic blood pressure.
 The reduction was greatest in people who had high blood pressure.

 But researchers aren't ready to prescribe exactly how much or what kinds of healthy bacteria one should consume to receive these benefits.
 For now all we know is that eating yogurt as part of a regimen to lower blood pressure can't hurt.

-Stacie Wing-Gaia, PhD, RD, CSSD, director of the Sports Nutrition Program at University of Utah, recommends looking for yogurt containing "active live cultures" and to choose one without added sugar.
+Stacie Wing-Gaia, PhD, an adjunct associate professor of Nutrition & Integrative Physiology at the University of Utah, recommends looking for yogurt containing "active live cultures" and to choose one without added sugar.
 She also suggests a few other ways to incorporate probiotics.